-Dehydrated, freeze-dried, wet or regular dry dog foods for pitbulls exist in huge numbers making it difficult to choose the right dog food for your particular pitbull.
-Our list of recommendations has four dog foods and three different methods of preparations.
+Dehydrated, freeze-dried, wet, or regular dry dog foods for Pitbulls exist in huge numbers making it difficult to choose the right dog food for your particular pitbull.
+Our list of recommendations has four dog foods and three different methods of preparation.

 Pick what suits your budget and your pitbull!
 If you have deep pockets, go for The Honest Kitchen; but if you cannot spend $100’s, go with the Taste of the Wild Canine Formula.